-Kate is drawing all her credit card statements by hand.
+Kate is drawing all her guarantor loans and credit card statements by hand.
 It looks like she is having fun doing it.
-You will probably have fun checking them out.
+You will probably have fun checking how to repair your bad credit score with these cash options.
 Nice attention to detail Kate.
 One wonders if this makes her more aware and mindful of ...
 Read More